Electronic-Mango/wowhead-news-rss-filter/README.md

 Code 404 usually means, that value of passed `category` is incorrect.
 **Keep in mind, that value for `category` is case sensitive, as it is case sensitive for Wowhead RSS links.**

+## Disclaimer

+This bot is in no way affiliated, associated, authorized, endorsed by, or in any way officially connected with JustWatch.
+This is an independent and unofficial project.
+Use at your own risk.